Phil Nicoletti's Advice on Rutted Jumps, Double Row Starts - Racer X

 Jimmy,

-If you are a vet rider, a true vet rider 40+ and up, and you're asking me how to hit a rutted a jump, PLEASE DON'T JUMP IT!
+If you are a vet rider, a true vet rider 40+ and up, and you're asking me how to hit a rutted jump, PLEASE DON'T JUMP IT!
 You are a weekend warrior who loves to ride.
 You have work on Monday.
 If you have to ask me about doing that jump, you don’t need to be jumping it!
 Now if you want help, in the corners, that’s different.
 Nothing freaks me out more than watching my fellow vet riders who are trying to prove something to their wives, girlfriends, or friends.
 I get it, we will all go through a midlife crisis, but I don’t need to see you cross-rutting off the Chadapult at Millville.
 As far as the corners, you’ll make up way more time than you would the jumps.
 Especially on a track like Millville that way.
 Throttle control is the most important.
 A very smooth consistent throttle.
 Not like a 50cc rider on a Cobra through the pits, on off, on off.
 Try and keep your feet on the pegs until after the apex if you can.
 Don’t over think the corner if there are too many ruts.
 Pick one and just go.
 Don’t sit there and say 'OHHHH SHIT WHICH ONE?!'
 Just pick one and go.
 I swear that’s 80 percent of the battle.
 As soon as you get that 'OHHHH SHIT' moment, you are already cross-rutted.
 But please, please, stay away from cross rutting on a jump.
 I’m not advising you on this topic.
 JUST DO NOT DO IT.